TylerRust-1/Portfolio/README.md

 9/9/2021 - Added "Change Log" and "To Do" sections, I think it looks fine, let me know if I should rearrange my content.

+9/11/2021 - Updated To Do section with plans on reorganizing this whole Portfolio.

 ### To Do
 Currently, I intend on building a website similar to what one of my friends, Michael Young, has built [https://runeflip.herokuapp.com/](https://runeflip.herokuapp.com/) I wasn't sure if herokuapp provided more functionality than Github pages, so I intend to try it out and see which I like most.
 After I figure this project out with the OldSchool Runescape API, I want to make a webpage that tracks my stock investments without the need for my brokerage app.